topherCantrell/computerarcheology/content/TRS80/Xenos/Code.md

 8335:                A9                  ;           FN_A9_PRINT_noun2
 8336:                04 0E               ;           COM_04_print_message length=0x000E (to 0x8346)
 8338:                   47 D2 B3 8B D6 B0 F4 72 23 15 1B BC 19 A1
+;;
+;; !!
+There is no HANDS object in BEDLAM where all this came from.
+TODO check this same FEEDING in BEDLAM.
+Maybe it goes ;; back to RaakaTu.
+;; FEED HANDS TO PROSPECTOR
+;; PROSPECTOR WOULD RATHER EAT YOU!
+;;
 ;
 ;                       WOULD RATHER EAT YOU!
 ;